ShuhaoZhang77w/Entropic_Vectors_via_NNs/README.md

 ## Directory `Section_IV_A`
 The files in this directory correspond to [1, Section IV.A], more specifically, Figure 1.

-For example, in directory `Figure_1_Target_1`, `curve.npy` contains the data of convergence curve, `dnorm.txt` contains the normalized distance result, `h.txt` contains the entropic vector yileding this normalized distance result, and `p.npy` contains the PMF realizing this entropic vector.
+For example, in directory `Figure_1_Target_1`, `curve.npy` contains the data of convergence curve, `dnorm.txt` contains the normalized distance result, `h.txt` contains the entropic vector yielding this normalized distance result, and `p.npy` contains the PMF realizing this entropic vector.

 ### Directory `Figure_1_Target_1`
 The files here correspond to the result of `Target 1` in [1, Figure 1].